vcokltfre/tutorial-old/content/tutorial/05-cogs.md

 - directory [optional, default=.] : The directory to create the bot in.
 - prefix [optional, default=$] : The bot's prefix.
 - sharded [optional] : Whether the bot should use `AutoShardedClient`
+  - Note that sharding likely won't be of use to you until about 2,000 servers, and is enforced by the gateway at 2,500.
 - no-git : Whether the project should be created without a git project.

 A command to create a typic new bot might look like this: